Blueshoe/website/content/our-services/api-development-agency.md

 ::
 :::

-:::GlobalSectionWithImage{:image="/img/services/cloud-native.jpg" :alt="blue shoes" :imagePosition="right" data-title="Why do we need APIs?"}
+:::GlobalSectionWithImage{:image="/img/services/cloud-native.jpg" :alt="blue shoes" :imagePosition="right" data-title="What is API development and why is it important?"}
 ::::GlobalTitle{.mb-6}
 What is API development and why is it important?
 ::::